“How you view yourself will flow into every relationship you have, especially a romantic one.”

 Learning to risk in love is never easy

-Over the next little while Alyssa started dating someone else, just as Jefferson realized he wanted to take the relationship seriously.
+Over the next little while Alyssa started dating someone else, just as Jeff realized he wanted to take the relationship seriously.
 And so their relationship had these twists and turns until they finally jumped back in.

 But jumping in was hard, because Alyssa had been hurt.
 Did she want to risk again?

 Her mentor gave her some wise advice.
 She wasn’t risking her heart, because her heart was God’s.
 She had to try.
 And to do that, she had to realize that her breakups did not equal failure.
 They were things that God was using in her life.

 And God did use that breakup to mature both Alyssa and Jeff.

 I understand this part of the story, because Keith and I broke up once, too.
 And it was hard.
 So hard.
 Would our marriage have been better if we hadn’t broken up?
 Likely initially, because I wouldn’t have had such trust issues.
 But I’m not sure in the long run that it would have, because God was writing His story in our lives, and He needed us to rely on Him first and foremost.

 I love how they show the lessons that God taught them through their rocky dating period and their first few years of marriage.

 I think anybody would get so much out of this!